raphschryn/Tyl-LondonStockAPI/README.md

 ## System Design
 ![enter image description here](https://github.com/raphschryn/Tyl-LondonStockAPI/assets/156947212/33ef71c9-3ae9-4af8-b962-31f6ad777fd1)
-For simplicity for this project, the Exchange database is a file.
+For simplicity for this project, the Exchange database is a file 'Exhanges.txt'.
+The file can be found in ~\Tyl-LondonStockAPI\API\bin\Debug\net8.0 when debugging the application.
 Each new Exchange item is added as a line in JSON following the Exchange model.
 As disclosed above, a dummy Broker is generated instead of being fetched from the database.
 Assuming the complex and fast paste price calculation is done externally, that is why the stocks and theirs prices are requested through an external SDK.
 For this project, 4 hard-coded stocks (TYL, MSFT, TSLA, AAPL) are given a random price by a fake internal SDK and returned to the Client.